silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 ## Regular quarterly releases

-A regular Silverstripe CMS release is tagged every quarter.
+A regular Silverstripe CMS release is tagged on a quarterly basis, in the months: March, June, September, December.
 This usually involves creating a new minor increment of each core recipe.
 Regular quarterly releases are preceded by pre-stable releases to help lay the groundwork for the stable release.